-- How would public investments in a range of advanced energy technologies affect the state's economy, and generate jobs and tax revenues? - To what extent would public spending in these areas stimulate private investment, and amplify the economic impacts of the stimulus spending? - How do the results in overall economic activity, job growth, and other economic benefits vary across the technologies and programs?
+- How would public investments in a range of advanced energy technologies affect the state's economy, potentially generating jobs and tax revenues? - To what extent would public spending in these areas stimulate private investment, amplifying the economic impacts of the stimulus spending? - How do the results in overall economic activity, job growth, and other economic benefits vary across the technologies and programs?

-The starting point for the analysis is a hypothetical \$45 billion of economic stimulus investment, spread across a range of advanced energy technologies (as described in Section II).
-Allocation of this investment is weighted toward technologies and products that based on historical experience are likely to generate significant in-state economic activity, with proven capacity to attract participation from customers and investors, thereby adding private investment to the overall economic impact.
+The starting point for the analysis is a hypothetical \$20 billion of economic stimulus investment, spread across a range of advanced energy technologies (as described in Section II).
+Allocation of this investment is weighted toward technologies and products that, based on historical experience, are likely to generate significant in-state economic activity, with proven capacity to attract participation from customers and investors, thereby adding private investment to the overall economic impact.

 The results of the analysis point to advanced energy stimulus spending as a strong pump-primer for private investment, job creation, and economic growth.
-In short, \$45 billion of advanced energy stimulus investment in Illinois would generate the following economic benefits:
+In short, \$20 billion of advanced energy stimulus investment in New Mexico would generate the following economic benefits:

-- Over \$350 billion added to the Illinois economy; - Over 2 million new jobs, measured in job-years, resulting in a mix of short-term construction/installation employment and more ongoing positions; - Over \$30 billion of additional tax revenue to local and state governments; and - Over \$16 billion in annual consumer savings.
+- Over \$117 billion added to the New Mexico economy; - Almost 800,000 new jobs, measured in job-years, representing a mix of short-term construction/installation employment and more ongoing positions; - \$7.5 billion per year of additional tax revenue to local and state governments; and - Nearly \$6 billion in annual consumer savings.

 All categories of advanced energy stimulus spending generate positive impact on the economy, jobs, and tax revenue.
-The overall benefits accrue due to the direct impact of stimulus spending and private investment, as well as additional economic activity induced by the additional flow of dollars in the economy.
+The overall benefits accrue due to the direct impact of stimulus spending and private investment, as well as incremental economic activity induced by the additional flow of dollars in the economy.

-Figures 1 and 2 show how our allocation of \$45 billion in stimulus - which is representative rather than prescriptive - translates into economic activity on a technology-by-technology basis, as measured by overall economic impact (addition to Gross State Product or GSP) and jobs created.
-In total, \$45 billion of advanced energy stimulus results in \$110 billion in complementary private investment, \$357 billion in overall economic activity, and increase in employment of 2.1 million jobs, measured in job-years, for Illinois.
+Figures 1 and 2 show how our allocation of \$20 billion in stimulus - which is representative rather than prescriptive - translates into economic activity on a technology-by-technology basis, as measured by overall economic impact (addition to Gross State Product or GSP) and jobs created.
+In total, \$20 billion of advanced energy stimulus results in \$54 billion in complementary private investment, \$117 billion in overall economic activity, and an increase in employment of over 796,000 jobs, measured in job-years, for New Mexico.

-Energy efficiency investments give the greatest overall boost to the Illinois economy, totaling \$237 billion in GSP.
-The next biggest impact comes from renewable energy generation (solar and wind) for another \$56 billion and electrification of transportation, contributing \$30 billion.
-Building electrification adds \$18 billion in economic activity and transmission and grid modernization combine for another \$10 billion; Energy storage contributes another \$7 billion in GSP.
+Energy efficiency investments give the greatest overall boost to the New Mexico economy, totaling \$73 billion in GSP.
+The next biggest impact comes from renewable energy generation (solar and wind), totaling more than \$18 billion, followed by electrification of transportation, with \$18 billion in economic activity.
+Transmission and grid modernization combine for another \$3.8 billion in GSP.
+Energy storage contributes \$2.6 billion, and building electrification contributes \$1.2 billion.
 (See Figure 1.)

 Figure 1.
-Total Impact of \$45 Billion Stimulus Investment on the Illinois Economy (GSP), by Technology
+Total Impact of \$20 Billion Stimulus Investment on the New Mexico Economy (GSP) by Technology